NCAA investigating Michigan State over Larry Nassar case

 More than 100 young women have faced Nassar in court as he awaits his sentence.

 University president, Lou Anna Simon, has recently come under fire for what critics say is mishandling of the scandal.
-Nassar was employed as a university sports physician from 1997 to 2016.

 Several victims said they reported Nassar's behavior to the university years ago, but that they were either silenced or officials did nothing to end the abuse.